 - The download progress window will display the amount of time it should take to download the file.
 Once the download is complete, you will get a notification either visually or aurally.

-How to Unzip a Downloaded File
+How to Unzip a File Downloaded from the BARD Website

 Books and magazines are downloaded in a special compressed archive format called a “zip” file.
 Do not unzip the archive file to a folder on your computer because the extracted files will take up even more space than does the zipped file.